hauserx/jsonnet-jvm/README.md

 # jsonnet-jvm

-An experimental [Jsonnet](https://jsonnet.org/) evaluator translating jsonnet code to Java Virtual Machine (JVM) instructions.
+An experimental [Jsonnet](https://jsonnet.org/) evaluator aimed to run jsonnet code directly on Java Virtual Machine (JVM).

 This project aims to provide a fast implementation of the Jsonnet for cases for expensive jsonnet evaluators where cost of translation to JVM bytecode is